mnbroatch/yarn-bound/README.md

 # History

-An array containing Results already visited is located at `runner.history`
+An array containing Results already visited is located at `runner.history`.

 If your instance is going to run through hundreds of thousands of lines, you should probably periodically prune it.